-All that was dreaming 2021.
-Green H2 costs were x-times too much everywhere, seldom found anywhere.
-42 hydrogen stations in California 2020 - vs. 22,000 electric outlets to charge.
-Worse, inefficiencies.
-Compared to batteries, H2 loses half going from water - to H2/O, then more going H2 - to electricity at fuel cell.
-A case may arise if cheap solar/wind green H2 'time shifts' intermittent renewables, a holy grail of abundant firm power & heat.
-Nearer term, green H2 may displace rock gas <15% to not embrittle steel.
-Renewable natural gas a limited drop in fuel.
-Capture uncapped methane - upgrade captured hydrogen cleanly to renewable natural gas; or truly sequester C in stable form.
-Renewable natural gas just defense only, vs. climate risk.
+But all that was a dream in 2021.
+Green H_2 cost x-times too much, everywhere, seldom was seen anywhere.
+42 hydrogen stations in California in 2020 - vs. 22,000 electric outlets to charge.
+Worse, inefficiency.
+Compared to batteries, H_2 loses half in going from water - to H_2/O , then loses more from H_2 - to electricity at fuel cell.
+A case may arise if cheap green H_2 'time shifts' intermittent renewable power, holy grail of abundant firm power & heat.
+Nearer term, green H_2 may displace rock gas at <15% content to not embrittle steel.
+Renewable natural gas may be drop in fuel.
+Uncapped methane captured, upgraded to H_2 in renewable natural gas, and truly sequester G_1 in stable form.
+Still, renewable natural gas is just on defense vs. climate risk.
 Not great, but of tiny help near term.
-In sum H2 fuel cells are partly why clean so jumped in 2020 for equities are forward-looking.
-But it has to soon deliver.
-And a case for green H2 - was far hazier in 2022 - than it is for solar, wind, electric cars.
-That said, green H2 once just conceivable, may be plausible ahead - if renewables bring us cheap power.
+In sum hope for H_2 fuel cells partly why clean jumped 2020 as equities are forward-looking.
+But the case for green H_2 was far hazier in 2022 - than it once was for solar, wind, electric cars.
+That said, green H_2 before barely conceivable, may be plausible ahead - if renewables bring us cheap power.